AnishSambhwani8278/snake-game/README.md

-Here's the updated GitHub README with emojis and the addition of a downloadable zip link:

----

 # 🐍 Snake Game 🕹️

 Welcome to the classic **Snake Game**!
 This is a simple implementation of the famous Snake game using Java Swing.
 Guide your snake to eat food, grow longer, and avoid crashing into walls or itself. 🐍🍏